ismasan/ismaelcelis.com/content/posts/2025-04-give-it-time.md

 These are the basic conventions of [Event Modeling](https://eventmodeling.org), which I'm using (liberally) in this post.

 Note that there's no canonical "data model" here.
-There are _ad-hoc_ data models derived from the system's behaviour, and they're essentially throw-away projections or views, in service of the next transition in the state machine, or whatever user-facing screen or report needed.
+There are _ad-hoc_ data models derived from the system's behaviour, and they're essentially throw-away projections or views, in service of the next transition in the state machine, or whatever user-facing screen or report is needed.

 <figure class="post-figure">
   <img